WOLFBED/d4/README.md

 ***

 ## Installation (work in progress)

+### N.B.
+I'm currently working on making an AppImage for this, that will be way easier and cleaner to install.
+The following only partially works and will dirty-up your system.
+Avoid for now unless you really know what you're doing.
 These commands take care of all the dependencies at once and install dealer to ~/zyng/apps/dealer/.
 Be aware this *may* install on your system:
 - git
 - deno